EU Licensed4.8/5

 Safety track record

-Over 60 years of real-world use involving hundreds of millions of patients provides a level of safety data that no newer drug can match.
+Over 60 years of real-world use involves hundreds of millions of patients.
+This provides safety data that no newer drug can match.
+Serious side effects are rare and well understood.

-Serious adverse events are rare and well-characterised, making metformin one of the most thoroughly understood medicines in clinical practice.
+This makes metformin one of the most thoroughly known medicines in medical practice.

 FAQ